-Being the last leg of our journey with friends, Oslo gave us a good beginning.
+Being the last leg of our journey with friends, Oslo, Norway gave us a good beginning.
 We landed with no hassles and booked a van for ourselves because we finally realized we needed it, instead of two cars.
-It was a good thing we selected the vehicle because the one hour drive, from the airport to the hotel, just flew.
+It was a good thing we selected the vehicle because the 1 hour drive, from the airport to the hotel, just flew by.
 No, the driver wasn’t flying, but the van had a karaoke system with some old English songs and many of us sang the hour away.
-Wished we had this on the eight hour drive to Riga, too, but then that grumpy old driver would have had a problem with that too.
+We also wished we had this on the 8-hour drive to Riga, too, but then that grumpy old driver would have had a problem for sure.

-Our night out was something funny.
+Our night out was funny.
 We left from Hard Rock Cafe after they behaved horribly with us and walked around the block to find a strip club.
 The first one rejected us because we were well dressed but in sandals.
-Fifteen minutes later, we get rejected because we did not have our original identity cards or passports for identification.
-After walking for twenty minutes, we find an Indian driving a cab and we sit for a mere fifteen minutes until he drops us back to Hard Rock Cafe getting the meter to flash a good NK 400/- (Rs.
-3280/-).
+Fifteen minutes later, we got rejected because we did not have our original identity cards or passports for identification.
+After walking for twenty minutes, we found an Indian driving a cab and we sat in it for a mere fifteen minutes until he dropped us back to Hard Rock Cafe.
+The meter flashed a good NK 400/- (Rs.
+3280/-) for that little trip.

-All this happened because our 3G had betrayed us so we had no way of knowing our whereabouts after a certain block.
-We finally got into an open air club right opposite Hard Rock Cafe.
-By the way, if you love Arabic food, try Carmel Grill.
-We must have eaten lunch for two consecutive days there.
-It was delicious.
-Read my review here.
+All this happened because our 3G had betrayed us, so, we had no way of knowing our whereabouts after a certain block.
+We finally got into an open air club right opposite Hard Rock Cafe and enjoyed ourselves.

 Time flies when you’re having fun.
 We visited Holmenkollen and one of our friends went to the famous ski arena there which is open to zip-lining in the summers.
 Six of us waited below to become the paparazzi.
-Several minutes later, we got restless and began dancing on the grass after we got to know she was still in queue and had asked us to count four people before it would be her turn.
-Before we knew it, she was on her way down and we hardly got anything on camera.
+Several minutes later, we got restless and began dancing on the grass.
+Before we knew it, our friend was on her way down and we hardly got anything on camera.
 View some of it here.

 I was amazed with the Vigeland Sculpture Park (free entry) which had more than two hundred sculptures in different poses.
 Each one had a different posture and gesture but the two things that they all had in common were nudity and their creator Gustav Vigeland.
-I guess he wanted to portray people in various parts of their lives but did not want them to belong to any particular caste, country or era so anyone could connect with the sculptures.
+It seems that he wanted to portray people in various parts of their lives but did not want them to belong to any particular caste, country or era, so that anyone and everyone could connect with the sculptures.
 Personally, I found this thought quite impressive for someone from the early 20th century.

-At the end of the park stood a monolith which was 18 meters high with 121 statues on it and had taken the artist 14 years to create.
+At the end of the park stood a monolith which was 18 meters high with 121 statues on it.
+This monument took the artist 14 years to create.
 The best thing about this park was that it was wheelchair/pram accessible up until the monolith.

 We did not find Outlet Mania all that interesting, so, it was not worth the travel time, with kids and prams.
 We finished shopping in no time.
 The travel time was probably longer.

 Having said that, Oslo was an amazing city despite the rules that stress you out if you are not familiar with them.
-It was around 12 degrees C and I love cold places.
-I have to visit Norway again to see and experience the Fjords and the northern lights which were not possible on this trip.
+It was around 12 degrees C but I love cold places.
+I want to visit Norway again to see and experience the Fjords and the northern lights (Aurora Borealis) which were not possible on this trip.
 Keeping my fingers crossed.

-Have you been to Oslo?
+Have you been to Oslo or anywhere else in Norway?
 Or experienced the Northern Lights?
+Tell us about it!